How Good is Exercise Therapy for Depression?

-I was also terrified of hurting my back, I already had a lower back strain several years before and was fearful of a recurrence.
+Also, I was terrified of hurting my back, because I already had a lower back strain several years before and was fearful of a recurrence.

 Based on what I read, deadlifts are safe and even good for strengthening your back and adding muscle, as long as you use proper form.

-I ignored those self-doubts and kept deadlifting once or twice a week and the amount of weight that I could deadlift kept increasing.
+But, I ignored those self-doubts and kept deadlifting once or twice a week, and the amount of weight that I could deadlift kept increasing.